 Las Positas College meets this standard.
-LPC awards credit for courses, degrees, and certificates based upon a student's attainment of course-level and program-level learning outcomes as reflected in course grades.
-The units of credit awarded by LPC are consistent with Title 5, the California Community College, CSU, and UC systems, and thus conform to the generally-accepted norms of higher education.
+LPC awards credit for courses, degrees, and certificates based upon student attainment of course and program learning outcomes as reflected in course grades.
+The units of credit awarded by LPC are consistent with Title 5, the California Community College, CSU, and UC systems, and thus conform to the generally accepted norms of higher education.
 LPC does not offer courses based upon clock hours.